Frequently Asked Questions

 Our wineries do offer private tours and tastings to groups most of the year.
 You’ll want to contact the individual wineries for specific information.
 Please note: fall is a busy time of year for our wineries.
 That’s when the grapes are harvested, so private tasting/tour options may be limited.

-Want to have a bachelorette group (or college friends or neighborhood) do a tasting?
+Can I plan to have a bachelorette group (or college friends or neighborhood) do a tasting?

 Also, groups can create other problems when the members on a bus/van/limo drink between wineries.
 It's actually illegal for us to serve tastes of wine to a person who is intoxicated.